How to find the auto financing you need to buy your next Toyota.

 You’ll also need to provide supporting documents, including:

 - Proof of ID.
-A current driver’s licence or passport will do the trick.
+A current driver’s license or passport will do the trick.

 - Financial information.
 Provide proof of income (such as paychecks and bank statements) and details of your credit history, including any outstanding debts or liabilities.